rsoiffer/Forge-of-Power/character-creation.md

 Powers are a general term for all the special abilities your character has.
 They cover everything from basic actions to powerful spells.
 Most of character customizability comes from picking your character's powers.

 **Basic powers** are shared across all characters.
-Your character can use all the powers listed in the {% ref Basic Actions %} page. **Learned powers** are tied to particular power schools and must be learned before you can use them.
+Your character can use all the powers listed in the {% ref Basic Powers %} page. **Learned powers** are tied to particular power schools and must be learned before you can use them.

-All Learned powers are part of a power school, which is a group of many thematically-similar powers.
-There are a total of 30 power schools in Forge of Power.
-See the [Power Schools](schools.html) page for a full list of all power schools and their descriptions.
-See the second half of this document for detailed information on each power school.
+All learned powers are part of a power school, which is a group of many thematically-similar powers.
+There are a total of 24 power schools in Forge of Power.
+See the {% ref Power Schools %} page for a full list of all power schools and their descriptions.

-Your character starts with 0 points in each power school.
-When you create your character, you split a number of points equal to your character level between the power schools.
-For example, if you have a level 5 character, you could choose to put 3 points in Telekinetic and 2 points in Duelist, or you could choose to put all 5 points in Battlesmith.
-The number of points you put into a power school is called your level in that school, and it determines how many powers you get from that school.
+When you create your character, you split your character level between the power schools.
+For example, if you have a level 5 character, you could choose to put 3 levels in Telekinetic and 2 levels in Duelist, or you could choose to put all 5 levels in Alchemist.
 Write your level in each power school on your character sheet.

 Your character knows a number of powers from each power school equal to your level in that school.
-Some Learned powers are limited by your character's level and your level in the power's school.
-All Learned powers are listed as Novice, Veteran, Master, or Epic.
+Some learned powers are limited by your character's level and your level in the power's school.
+All learned powers are listed as Novice, Veteran, Master, or Epic.
 To learn a power, you must meet the requirements in the table below:

 <table>
   <tr>